One-loop QCD corrections to SSA in unweighted Drell-Yan processes: Virtual corrections

 In summary, for non-derivative part of $W^{\mu\nu}$, the non-pole contribution is

+$D_3^{NP}$ can be obtained from $C_3^{NP}$ from eq.(\ref{eq:cd-NP}).
 Both $t_a^{\mu\nu}$ and $t_b^{\mu\nu}$ appear in this part, while only $t_a^{\mu\nu}$ appears in SGP part and in tree level result.
 Moreover, the coefficients here are divergent.
 Different from twist-2 cases, the new tensor structure with divergent coefficients does not imply a breaking of factorization, as we will explain later.